Windows error | DriverFinder - We Make Drivers Work for You

 Windows will not start

-If the DRIVER_POWER_STATE_FAILURE error is happening consistently, Windows might not start, or run long enough for you to take action.
+If the DRIVER POWER STATE FAILURE error is happening consistently, Windows might not start, or run long enough for you to take action.
 In that case, there are a few things to try:

 • Unplug external devices.
 The error is often caused by USB devices, so disconnecting external storage devices is essential in this case.